 7. Use the right credit card

 If you spend a lot on petrol, it’s time to get yourself the right credit card to cut your fuel cost every month.
-The best petrol credit card should give you good cashback or rewards points on your petrol spending at the petrol brand that you purchase from.
+The best petrol cost saving credit card should give you good cashback or rewards points on your petrol spending at the petrol brand that you purchase from.
 Some cards only offer cash back or points at certain petrol brands, while cards like Maybank 2 Cards American Express do not restrict the petrol brand and it allows you to earn 5x TreatPoints every day and an additional 5% cashback on weekends.

 8. Drive manual transmissions vehicle